wrecker1602/OverTheWire/README.md

 please inform the instructor about the rules as well and encourage them to contribute to the OverTheWire community so we can keep these games free!

-The password you are looking for is: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If```
+The password you are looking for is: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If ```bash

 And there is the password for the next level.